Developer Guide

 - Remove: removal of

-. - Delete: removal of all lingering references that this
+ClientfromUniqueClientList. - Delete: removal of all lingering references that this

-The “Delete” operation should be invoked everytime you remove a Client
+The “Delete” operation should be invoked everytime you remove a Client from the UniqueClientList to ensure the correctness of the “reference state” of Tag.

-is no longer present, hence it is important to ensure that any lingering references including association with any previously associated Tag
+This is because removal of a Client from the UniqueClientList connotes that the Client is no longer present, hence it is important to ensure that any lingering references including association with any previously associated Tag objects are cut.

 5. Documentation, logging, testing, configuration, dev-ops